On the Merge of k-NN Graph: Experiments

 The search quality is measured by the top-\textit{1} recall for the first nearest neighbor.
 This is in line with the evaluation convention in the literature.
 Moreover, in order to allow the readers to know how efficient that one NN search approach performs, the time cost for brute-force NN search on each dataset is also shown on the \textit{5}th column of Tab.~\ref{tab:datasets}.

 All the codes of different approaches considered in this study are compiled by g++ \textit{5.4}.
-In order to make our study to be fair, we disable all the multi-threads, SIMD and pre-fetching instructions in the codes for NN search task since not all the original codes of the approaches are integrated with these speed-up mechanisms.
+The multi-threads, SIMD, and pre-fetching instructions are enabled as long as they are supported in the source codes for NN search task.
 While for \textit{k}-NN graph merge task, OpenMP~\cite{openmp} is adopted.
 This is to illustrate our merge algorithms are parallelizable on the CPU threads level as NN-Descent.
-All the experiments are pulled out on a workstation with \textit{2.4}GHz CPUs and \textit{64}G memory setup.
+All the experiments are pulled out on a workstation with \emph{24} cores of \textit{2.4}GHz CPUs and \textit{64}G memory setup.